 Taking a new professional direction is always a big adventure.

-New colleagues, a new building, new procedures to follow, … To make your new employees feel at ease, you could create a “Godfather / Godmother” database.
+New colleagues, a new building, new procedures to follow, etc. To make your new employees feel at ease, you could create a “Buddy” database.

-People from the HR-department can assign new employees to you.
+People from the HR department can assign new employees to you.
 Your task?
-Make hem feel at home as fast as possible.
+Make them feel at home as fast as possible.
 Consider the godfather as your personal mentor for the first weeks.

 A question we get a lot.

-The success of a good employee recruitment flow lies in the fact of identifying the right people to involve in this process.
+The success of a good employee recruitment flow lies in identifying the right people to involve in this process.
 Not everyone possesses the advocacy DNA.

-By focussing on finding your genuine employee advocates - for whom we have special procedures in place -, we notice people participate even without being rewarded.
+Focusing on finding genuine employee advocates — for whom we have special procedures in place — we notice people participate even without being rewarded.
 They do this because of the social status they gain and the simple fact of belonging to a group of like-minded people.